outini/pymailq/README.md

 Postfix queue control python tool

-Author: Denis Pompilio (jawa) <denis.pompilio@gmail.org>
+Author: Denis 'jawa' Pompilio <denis.pompilio@gmail.com>
-Contact : Denis Pompilio (jawa) <denis.pompilio@gmail.org>
+Contact : Denis 'jawa' Pompilio <denis.pompilio@gmail.com>
 Sources : https://github.com/outini/pyqueue/

 This project is still in development and might be very unstable for now.
-A full content documentation, would soon be online.
+A full content documentation, is online at http://outini.github.io/pyqueue/.

 What you need
 -------------